ibalampanis/sustainable-living/guide.md

 And all your friends in your community agreed.
 So everyone started eating 10 apples a day (imaginary world okay?) and at some point 100 and then 1000 and then 10000...
 In the mean time, in your community people were having children that were getting used to having the privilege of eating as many apples as they wanted.
 However, as the number of apples is finite, the children got anxious and nervous at their parents for being so wasteful and greedy with the apples, thinking they own them...
 So they started protesting but their parents didn't care.
 And they kept eating and eating till 5 apples were left in the world.
 So no more apples for the children's generation.

-**In that way Sustainable Living makes you use less, want less, need less.**

 ## Getting started with sustainable & green living